mauroservienti/milestone.github.io/_posts/2022-09-19-one-list-to-rule-them-all.md

 layout: post
 title: "Lifehacking 101: One to-do list to rule 'em all"
 author: Mauro Servienti
-synopsis: "I'm so bad at to-do lists, at the same time if I don't write things down, I forget everything.
+synopsis: "I'm so bad at to-do lists.
+At the same time, if I don't write things down, I forget everything.
 So what?
-It turns out that with a bit of inventiveness I can make to-do lists mostly work for me."
+It turns out that with a bit of inventiveness,  I can make to-do lists mostly work for me."
 header_image: /img/posts/one-list-to-rule-them-all/header.jpg
 tags:
 - time-management